Stephan Schmidheiny: Early life and education

-Schmidheiny is an advocate and leader in the field of sustainable development.

 Career

 Eternit / Exit from Asbestos, Reflection and Legal Disputes

 In 1972, Stephan Schmidheiny started his business career at Eternit.
 In 1976, at the age of 29, he was named CEO of the Swiss Eternit Group.
 According to his brother Thomas Schmidheiny, their father Max Schmidheiny decided to divide his industrial empire into two halves: asbestos for Stephan, cement for Thomas.
 As a result of this split of activities, Stephan Schmidheiny inherited Eternit.

 According to his official biography, he ended the company's use of asbestos in 1986.
-Five years before in 1981, Schmidheiny, then Chairman, announced Eternit's intention to dispense entirely with its involvement in asbestos production and distribution, far ahead of the 2005 European-wide asbestos ban.
+Five years before in 1981, Schmidheiny, then chairman, announced Eternit's intention to dispense entirely with its involvement in asbestos production and distribution, far ahead of the 2005 European-wide asbestos ban.
 Subsequently, Eternit worked to develop and fund research to develop new fiber blends to replace asbestos.
 In 1984, a majority of Eternit products were manufactured asbestos free.